mixu/nplay/readme.md

 Features:

-- smooth, one-character interactions with Winamp key bindings:
+- Smooth, one-character interactions with Winamp key bindings:
     - `z - x - c - v - b`: the bottom row of your keyboard works for playback
     - `j` to enter jump mode
-- supports *jump to file* with autocomplete
+- Supports *jump to file* with autocomplete
-- songs can have ratings
+- Songs can be rated (1 - 5 stars); play count and last played are also tracked.
+- Works on all major platforms, even the JSON metadata file is portable.
-- the playlist can be sorted by rating, most frequently played, last played
+- The playlist can be sorted by rating, most frequently played, last played
-- shuffle, filter and repeat modes
+- Shuffle, filter and repeat modes

 ## Install